Watch a short demo of Import Edit Persistence in action.

 This matters because real statements are messy.
 Banks often export merchants as ALL CAPS, short codes, or placeholder company names, which makes transactions harder to read and harder to categorize—especially for local and new vendors.

 Koody AI can clean up and auto-categorize a lot of transactions, but it shouldn't guess when confidence is low.
-Import Edit Persistence fills that gap by letting you correct it once, then automatically applying your preference in future imports.
+Import Edit Persistence fills that gap by letting you correct it once after a bank statement import, then automatically applying your preference in future imports.

 The result is simple: less repeat work, cleaner transaction lists, and imports that improve every month.